platyplus/hasura-cli-supplement/README.md

 ## Usage

-The Hasura CLI supplement wraps the existing Hasura CLI commands, and add the following _modules_ commands:
+The Hasura CLI supplement wraps and extends Hasura CLI with the following _modules_ commands:

 - `hasura-sup modules list`